Byrd Polar and Climate Research Center: Greenland field studies

 1980s photogrammetrist Henry Brecher conducted aerial photographic surveys of major Greenland glaciers.

 1990s Dr. Ellen Mosley-Thompson obtained ice cores from multiple locations, including GITS.
 Dr. Ken Jezek conducted radar studies in Greenland's accumulation and ablation zone.
 In 1995, Ken Jezek was at Swiss Camp.

 2005 Jason Box assisted Konrad Steffen in automatic weather station maintenance at Swiss Camp and sites that comprise the Greenland Climate Network.
 Jason Box returned to Greenland to: 1.) obtain an ice core from a position in southeast Greenland where the Polar MM5 model simulates a maximum in snow accumulation, 2.) install time lapse cameras pointed at two outlet glaciers, and 3.) conduct supra-glacial melt lake measurements.

 2007 In June, 2007, Jason Box established time lapse cameras beside 5 major west Greenland outlet glaciers.
 In July–September, Jason Box prepared for and occupied a camp near the Arctic Circle for 7 weeks during which time he conducted surface energy budget (melt) and supra-glacial melt lake measurements.

 2008 During a 3-week field campaign, Jason Box, Ian Howat, Slawek Tulaczyk, and Yushin Ahn conducted measurements on Store Glacier, west Greenland.
 Ian Howat installed GPS sensors on Store Glacier in west Greenland.

 2009 Jason Box installed time lapse cameras at Petermann Glacier in anticipation of a large area loss that eventually did occur August, 2010.

 2010 April–May, 2010, Jason Box co-led a 750 km Arctic Circle Traverse across the southern Greenland ice sheet to obtain 3 ice cores and snow radar data to study spatial and temporal patterns of snowfall rates.

 Antarctica

-BPRC scientists have obtained ice cores from multiple locations on the Antarctic Ice Sheet.
+BPCRC scientists have obtained ice cores from multiple locations on the Antarctic Ice Sheet.

 The Transantarctic Mountains bisect the continental ice sheets, with different ice flow dynamics on either side.
 Radarsat (radar images collected by orbiting satellites) is being used to map the ice sheets.
 Ice sheet flow into the ocean is increasing and in western Antarctica, the ice stream is draining into the Ross Ice Shelf with marked acceleration.

 In March 2000, the largest observed iceberg in history broke away from the Ross Ice Shelf.